 In today’s ever-evolving business climate, organizations need to regularly reassess their project portfolio to ensure they’re protecting shareholder capital while remaining relevant and effective.
 As the risk profile of an organization frequently changes, the ability to make quick, data-driven decisions is more important than ever before.
 Mature, strategic security performance management programs benefit the enterprise by quantifying the organization's risk profile and cyber liability in a language that makes sense to the business: in terms of financial impact.

-BitSight’s Financial Quantification for Enterprise Cyber Risk empowers you to calculate and assess your organization's financial exposure to cyber risk faster and easier than ever before.
-Powered by Kovrr’s proven models developed for cyber insurance, this offering measures different categories of potential loss — combining the results to deliver the industry’s most comprehensive analysis.
+Bitsight’s Financial Quantification for Enterprise Cyber Risk empowers you to calculate and assess your organization's financial exposure to cyber risk faster and easier than ever before.
+This offering measures different categories of potential loss — combining the results to deliver the industry’s most comprehensive analysis.

 This financially quantified view of an organization’s cyber risk changes how cybersecurity is discussed across the organization and at the board level.
 Now an organization’s board, non-technical stakeholders, the Chief Risk Officer, and other risk management leaders can all better understand and evaluate security programs and cyber risk in financial terms.